 The Weingarten Center offers a variety of resources to support all Penn students in reaching their academic goals.
 All services are free and confidential.
 To contact the Weingarten Center, call 215-573-9235.
-The office is located in Hamilton Village at 220 S. 40th Street, Suite 260.
+The office is located in Stouffer Commons, 3702 Spruce Street, Suite 300.

 Learning consultations and learning strategies workshops support students in developing more efficient and effective study skills and learning strategies.
-Learning specialists work with students to address time and project management, academic reading and writing, note-taking, problem-solving, exam preparation, test-taking, self-regulation, and flexibility.
+Learning specialists work with undergraduate, graduate, and professional students to address time and project management, academic reading and writing, note-taking, problem-solving, exam preparation, test-taking, self-regulation, and flexibility.

-Students can take advantage of free on-campus tutoring for many Penn courses in both drop-in and weekly contract format.
+Undergraduates can also take advantage of free on-campus tutoring for many Penn courses in both drop-in and weekly contract formats.
 Tutoring may be individual or in small groups.
 Tutors will assist with applying course information, understanding key concepts, and developing course-specific strategies.
 Tutoring support is available throughout the term but is best accessed early in the semester.
-First-time users must meet with a staff member; returning users may submit their requests online.

 Weingarten Center Canvas Pages